Excel 2010: Back up the file to another partition at the same time

 End Sub

 Under Drive and folder enter the path where the backup is to be stored.
-Important has always been \ behind the path.
+Important is the \ behind the path.
 This gives rise to the following possible View.

-Now it has to Project saved will.
+Now it has to Projects saved will.
 About the little one Diskette this is possible in the menu.

 The following Note you confirm with Ja.